openlibhums/memory-alpha/content/pages/support/guides/workflow-typesetter.md

 !["The typesetter Dashboard displaying the number of typesetter tasks assigned."](../../support/images/workflow/typesetting-dashboardblock.png)

 On the dashboard, you can see a block that displays the current number of open typesetting assignments.
-If you click on this block, it will take you to the **Typesetting Assignments** page, and you will be able to see both your currently open typesetting assignments (the top block) and your completed assignments (the bottom block).
+If you click on this block, it will take you to the **Typesetting assignments** page, and you will be able to see both your open typesetting assignments (the top block) and your completed assignments (the bottom block).

 For open assignments, it will display: